 Below is information with respect to the number of shares of our common stock owned by each of the selling stockholders.
 Except as described in the table below, none of the selling stockholders has, or had, any position, office or other material relationship with us or any of our affiliates beyond their investment in, or receipt of, our securities.
 See "Plan of Distribution" for additional information about the selling stockholders and the manner in which the selling stockholders may dispose of their shares.
+Beneficial ownership has been determined in accordance with the rules of the SEC, and includes voting or investment power with respect to the shares.
+Unless otherwise indicated in the table below, to our knowledge, all persons named in the table below have sole voting and investment power with respect to their shares of common stock, except to the extent authority is shared by spouses under applicable law.
 Our registration of these shares does not necessarily mean that the selling stockholders will sell any or all of the shares covered by this prospectus.

-We are registering 8,454,481 shares of our common stock, par value \$0.0001 per share, for resale by the selling stockholders identified in this prospectus.
-On July 13, 2005, we completed a private placement of our Series A Convertible Preferred Stock and warrants to purchase shares of our common stock.
-685,304 of the shares of common stock covered by this prospectus are issuable from time to time upon conversion of 147,340 shares of Series A Convertible Preferred Stock at a conversion rate of \$2.15 per share of common stock.
-54,822 of the shares of common stock covered by this prospectus are issuable as in kind dividends with respect to the 147,340 shares of Series A Convertible Preferred Stock.
+We are registering 8,961,812 shares of our common stock, par value \$0.0001 per share, for resale by the selling stockholders identified in this prospectus.
+On July 13, 2005, we completed a private placement of our securities, including 277,100 shares of our Series A Convertible Preferred Stock and warrants to purchase 386,651 shares of our common stock.
+1,288,837 of the shares of common stock covered by this prospectus are issuable from time to time upon conversion of the 277,100 shares of Series A Convertible Preferred Stock at a conversion rate of \$2.15 per share of common stock.
+103,200 of the shares of common stock covered by this prospectus are issuable as in kind dividends with respect to the 277,100 shares of Series A Convertible Preferred Stock.
 386,651 of the shares of common stock covered by this prospectus are issuable from time to time upon exercise of the warrants to purchase shares of common stock at \$3.25 per share, which are exercisable until July 13, 2010.

-Of the remaining 7,327,704 shares of common stock covered by this prospectus, 148,350 shares of common stock were issued upon conversion of the Series A Convertible Preferred Stock, 2,450,495 shares of common stock were issued in a private placement we completed in July 2004 and 2,982,332 shares of common stock were issued in a private placement we completed in two closings, January 2005 and April 2005.
+Of the remaining 7,183,124 shares of common stock covered by this prospectus, 2,450,495 shares of common stock were issued in a private placement we completed in July 2004 and 2,986,102 shares of common stock were issued in a private placement we completed in two closings, January 2005 and April 2005.
 The investors in the January 2005 and April 2005 private placement were also issued an aggregate 746,527 warrants to purchase shares of common stock at \$2.95 per share, with 367,681 warrants exercisable until January 28, 2010 and 378,846 warrants exercisable until April 7, 2010.
 The remaining 1,000,000 warrants were issued pursuant to an investor relations agreement with Trilogy Capital Partners, Inc. and its designees to purchase shares of common stock at \$2.95 per share and exercisable until January 10, 2008.